legendenomgeorg/VitalDBR/README.md

 # VitalDBR
-This repo aims to do statistical analysis of the VitalDB dataset in R, with focus on Generative Addditive Models (GAM).
+This repo aims to do statistical analysis on the VitalDB dataset in R, with focus on Generative Addditive Models (GAM).

 It is made as a part of the course "Data Project" at Aarhus University, 2022.